When you think of where some of rock’s greatest and most memorable albums were recorded, the chances are that Sound City is not what you have in mind.

 Which leads me to one of my favorite parts of the film.

 After Grohl dismantled, moved, cleaned (not an easy task according to Dave) and reassembled the famed Neve console, he invited back many of the artists whose careers launched at Sound City.

 The result was one of my favorite sections of the film, as the likes of Trent Reznor, Stevie Nicks, Josh Homme, Paul McCartney and Rick Springfield tried to recreate the sound and vibe of the famed studio by recording the film’s soundtrack.

-I particularly loved this part of the film because I find it amazingly inspirational to see the creative and collaborative process between truly talented musicians.
-Just the portion between Reznor, Homme and Grohl is a reminder of what true artists actually are… and quite frankly made me resent the manufactured, auto-tuned and over-produced-pop crap that passes as “music” today.
+I particularly loved this part of the film because I find it amazingly inspirational to see the creative and collaborative process between genuinely talented musicians.
+Just the portion between Reznor, Homme, and Grohl is a reminder of what real artists are, and quite frankly made me resent the manufactured, auto-tuned and over-produced-pop crap that passes as “music” today.